Korean War Legacy Project

 A Forgotten War

 Robert W. Stevens details the beginning of his military service which included a short time with the Illinois National Guard before enlisting in the U.S. Navy.
-He recalls his basic training in Newport, RI where they learned the same academic materials as the cadets at Annapolis.
-Stevens reflects on why he believes the Korean War is often considered a "Forgotten War".
+He recalls his basic training in Newport, Rhode Island, where he learned the same academic materials as the cadets at Annapolis.
+He reflects on why he believes the Korean War is often considered a "Forgotten War."

 Share this Clip +